-Sound Design (SD) is an exciting new MA pathway at the RCA combining sound and design practice in applied and experimental ways.
-Not restricted to film or sound art, SD is for sound engineers, musicians, journalists, artists and other practitioners who want to expand into new modes and media; and for designers, scientists and anyone else who wants to explore sound as a fundamental force for communication and experience – through data sonification and notification, sonic narratives, interventions and installations, delivered in digital and physical contexts and grounded in research and theory.
+Sound Design is an exciting new Pathway on the MA Information Experience Design Programme at the RCA, alongside Experimental Design and Moving Image Design, combining sound and design practice in applied and experimental ways.
+Not restricted to film or sound art, Sound Design is for sound engineers, musicians, journalists, artists and other practitioners who want to expand into new modes and media; and for designers, scientists and anyone else who wants to explore sound as a fundamental force for communication and experience – through data sonification and notification, sonic narratives, interventions and installations, delivered in digital and physical contexts and grounded in research and theory.

 Sound is an area of growing social, cultural and environmental importance, yet often overlooked and under-appreciated in our overwhelmingly visual, screen-based society.
 It has great emotional power for communication through storytelling, music, and more subtle and evocative forms.
-The SD pathway departs from other Sound Design or Sound Art courses with our focus on the whole spectrum of sound as a social phenomenon in theory and practice, from listening, generating and recording to its potential for transforming our experiences, environments, lives and cultures.
-SD is unique in de-coupling and re-imagining sound and design – contextualising sound within a broad practice of experimental design, aimed at working across modes and disciplines to effect individual, social and political transformation.
+The SD Pathway departs from other Sound Design or Sound Art courses with our focus on the whole Sound Design of sound as a social phenomenon in theory and practice, from listening, generating and recording to its potential for transforming our experiences, environments, lives and cultures.
+Sound Design is unique in de-coupling and re-imagining sound and design – contextualising sound within a broad practice of experimental design, aimed at working across modes and disciplines to effect individual, social and political transformation.

 Our specific areas of focus include:

 - sound as social mediation, and as a material and ephemeral means of communication

 - sonification, notification and narrative, online and in the real world

 - applied areas of practical importance including identity, film, games, environments, urban sonic design, sonic activism

 - practical skills in synthesis, sampling, mixing & remixing, coding and programming, analog and digital electronics, field recording, multichannel installations, public interventions